 A quick entry, since I’ve waited until after midnight to sit down and get something down.

-A word about the weather: We are now inside the window where the National Weather Service is offering a forecast that includes Monday, Eclipse Day.
+A word about eclipse weather: We are now inside the window where the National Weather Service is offering a forecast that includes Monday, Eclipse Day.
 And what do you know?
 The outlook is iffy for most of western Nebraska.
-Of course, there’s not forecast in the world that can make a call for a two and a half minute period that’s still six days out.
+Of course, there’s not a forecast in the world that can make a call for a two-and-a-half-minute period that’s still six days out.
 But now we’ve got something to obsess about other than where exactly we’ll be standing when the celestial machinery does its thing.

 Tomorrow’s destination: Jackson, Wyoming.